foxdonut/meiosis/docs/lessons/sam-pattern.md

 of the navigation bar shows the corresponding page.
 To navigate, we have actions that update the model to indicate the current page.
 The view uses the model to render the corresponding page.

 The example is below.
-Notice how you can go to different pages; _Logout_ sends you back to _Home_;
-and the _Data_ page has no data to show, so it displays a _Loading, please wait..._ message.
+Notice how you can go to different pages; From the _Settings_ page, clicking on _Logout_ sends you back to _Home_; and the _Data_ page has no data to show, so it just displays a _Loading, please wait..._ message.

 @flems code/sam-pattern/navigation-example.js,app.html,public/css/spectre.css react,react-dom,flyd,patchinko 700 60

-Let's see how we can apply the SAM pattern.
+Let's see how we can use Meiosis in a similar way as the SAM pattern.

 <a name="using_present"></a>
 ### [Using `update` as `present`](#using_present)